 To help you do cold sales calls right, Cognism's Brand Ambassador Ryan Reisert shares the cold calling script he uses to engage with buyers for more hot calls - press ▶️ to watch:

-Now, let’s get dialling!
-Scroll for our 5 cold call script example templates 👇.
+Now, let’s get dialing!
+Scroll for our five cold call script example templates 👇.

 5 samples of the best cold calling sales scripts

-We’ve collected our best telemarketing scripts for the 5 most called demographics in B2B.
+We’ve collected our best telemarketing scripts for the five most called demographics in B2B.